 Fun Fact #1

-During WWII, U.S. military personnel spread the popularity of chewing gum by trading it and giving it as gifts to people in Europe, Africa, Asia and around the world.
+During WWII, U.S. military personnel spread the popularity of chewing gum by trading it and giving it as gifts to people in Europe, Africa, Asia, and elsewhere around the world.

 Fun Fact #2

 Cinnamon, spearmint, and peppermint are among the most popular flavors of chewing gum today.

 Fun Fact #3